Harbin Hot Springs: History

-The springs had been used by the local people before European settlers arrived.
-Around 1856 a settler named James M. Harbin took control of the land occupied by the Harbin Hot Springs, and gave his name to the Harbin Springs and the Harbin Mountain that rises above the springs.
-By 1870 a new owner, Richard Williams, had built the Harbin Springs Health and Pleasure Resort, with a large hotel on the slope below the springs.
-The region is prone to wildfires and, over the years, successive lodges have been rebuilt when they burned down.
+The springs had been utilized by the local indigenous people before European settlers arrived.
+James M. Harbin came to California in 1846 and co-discovered the springs in 1852, assuming control of the land where Harbin Hot Springs is located, and bestowed his name upon both the springs and the adjacent Harbin Mountain.
+Harbin bought out his partner in 1860.
+By 1870, a new owner named Richard Williams had established the Harbin Springs Health and Pleasure Resort, featuring a large hotel built on the slope below the springs.
+Due to the region's susceptibility to wildfires, successive lodges have been rebuilt over the years following their destruction by fire.

 By 1909 there were accommodations for around 200 people in a hotel, a three-story rooming house, eight or ten cottages and a dozen tent houses.
 A large building held a gymnasium and dancing floor.
 In 1913 they were owned by Mrs. Margaret Matthews of Vallejo, who was leasing them to Booth, Carr and Booth.
 The resort could accommodate 300 people.
 There were two steam baths and two swimming pools, of which the larger was outdoors.
 One of the steam baths was a covered pool from the Hot Sulphur spring.
 Harbin Hot Springs issued several postcards advertising the resort in the 1920s and 1930s.

 By 1969 the property was owned by Sandia Corporation, which was interested in the potential for geothermal energy.
 In the late 1960s and early 1970s, the property was run as a commune with the name Harbinger commune, "centered around a man named Don Hamrick, a charismatic fellow who wore business suits and combined science with spiritualism in his lectures/sermons".
 In 1969, Harbinger had about 120 people, but ultimately, the community did not thrive.

 In 1972 Robert Hartley bought the property and renovated the run-down facilities.

 He sold it to Heart Consciousness Church in 1992.
 As of 2012, the clothing-optional retreat center was known as an outdoor spa with a New Age ambiance, where Watsu was developed.

 The resort was evacuated because of the Valley Fire on September 12, 2015.
 By September 14, Harbin was almost completely destroyed by the fire with only the pool complex largely intact.
 SunRay Kelly had designed and built the Harbin Hot Springs Temple, a yoga and meditation space, which burned down in 2015.
 In January 2019 it partially reopened, including the main pools and sauna, and a limited cafeteria service.